 I have been a fan of Pycnanthemum muticum for years!
 I always have plants here, but manage to sell only a couple per year.
 I am hoping that now that I have planted it in my Native Garden, people will take notice and start to use it.
 I first saw this in gardens in the St. Louis area in the 1980's.
 It does grow quickly, like Monarda, but is totally manageable in my opinion.
 I just love the sparkly silver effect of the bracts, and of course the fragrance!

 Well, I'm sorry to have rambled on so long, but I couldn't help but comment, because you chose so many of my already-favorite plants! - Karen -

 We didn't mind Bovio's "ramble" -- we'd listen to her advice all day!
-In fact, we went beyond what the printed page could accomodate when we submitted the list Bovio read in Michigan Gardener magazine, and some plants were cut!
+In fact, we went beyond what the printed page could accommodate when we submitted the list Bovio read in Michigan Gardener magazine, and some plants were cut!
 Read our additional choices here.

 Broad leaf mountain mint (Pycnanthemum muticum) is native to much of the eastern U.S., but classified as a threatened species in Kentucky, Michigan and New York and possibly extirpated in Maine.